 bio·mark·er, noun, a distinctive biological or biologically derived indicator of a process, event, or condition.

-“Biomarkers are key to learning more about their correlation with clinical and behavioral characteristics across diverse developmental stages in fragile X syndrome,” said Dr. Cogram, the principal investigator of FRAXA’s Drug Validation Initiative (FRAX-DVI) to test preclinicaly potential compounds for FXS.
-“We are searching for biomarkers that could potentially be used for clinical trials for treatment in children, teenagers, and adults with fragile X.”
+“Biomarkers are key to learning more about their correlation with clinical and behavioral characteristics across diverse developmental stages in Fragile X syndrome,” said Dr. Cogram, the principal investigator of FRAXA’s Drug Validation Initiative (FRAXA-DVI) to test preclinicaly potential compounds for FXS.
+“We are searching for biomarkers that could potentially be used for clinical trials for treatment in children, teenagers, and adults with Fragile X.”

 Cue parents.
 Yes, you.

 Targets: your Child’s Cognitive, Behavioral and Emotional Impairments